WPBeginner

 1. WordPress.org

-WordPress.org is the world’s most popular blogging software.
-Started in 2003, WordPress now powers more than 39% of all websites on the internet.
+WordPress.org is the world’s most popular blogging platform, and it’s easy to see why.
+It now powers more than 43% of all websites on the internet, and it remains my go-to choice for the best blogging platform.

 Pros

-• You can grow your blog and add extra features like forums, online store, and paid membership.
-This makes WordPress the best blogging platform to make money.
+- You can add extra features like forums, online stores, and paid memberships.
+You can even sell online courses.
+This is why I consider WordPress to be the best free blogging platform to make money.

-• There are thousands of free themes available for WordPress.
+- There are thousands of free themes available for WordPress.
 This allows you to create a beautiful website that stands apart from the crowd.
+Most popular WordPress themes come with built-in customization options that give you full design control over colors, fonts, etc., without editing any CSS code.

-• You also get access to more than 58,000 free plugins.
-These plugins are like apps for your WordPress blog that allow you to add features like contact forms, galleries, etc.
+- You also get access to more than 59,000 free WordPress plugins.
+These plugins are like apps for your WordPress blog that allow you to add features such as contact forms, galleries, etc. See my list of must-have WordPress plugins for all websites for more information.

-• WordPress is search engine friendly.
-You can easily create SEO friendly URLs, categories, and tags for your posts.
-Plus, there’re a good number of great SEO plugins for additional features.
+- WordPress is also search engine friendly.
+You can easily create SEO-friendly URLs, categories, and tags for your posts.
+Plus, there’s a good number of great SEO plugins for additional optimization.

 Cons